 How is determined the Directors remuneration?

-The Shareholders' Meeting determines the remuneration of the Chairman and members of the Board of Directors, upon appointment and throughout the term of office, the Board of Directors determines the remuneration of the Directors with delegated powers or for participation in board committees, proposal of the Compensation Committee and after consultation with the Board of Auditors.
-In implementing the recommendations of the Corporate Governance Code and the regulations in force (article 123-ter of Legislative Decree n.58/98).
-The Board of Directors also approves the policy for the remuneration of the Directors and other “Managers with strategic responsibilities‘, which is described in the first section of the Remuneration Report available on the Company's website.
+The Shareholders' Meeting determines the remuneration of the Chairman and members of the Board of Directors, upon appointment and throughout the term of office, the Board of Directors determines the remuneration of the Directors with delegated powers or for participation in board committees, proposal of the Remuneration Committee and after consultation with the Board of Auditors.
+In implementing the recommendations of the Italian Corporate Governance Code and the regulations in force (article 123-ter of Legislative Decree n.58/98).
+The Board of Directors also approves the policy for the remuneration of the Directors and the general criteria for remunerating “Managers with strategic responsibilities‘, which is described in the first section of the Remuneration Report available on the Company's website.

-What is the role of the Compensation Committee Eni?
+What is the role of the Remuneration Committee Eni?

 The Committee plays advisory and consultative functions to support the Board of Directors in particular with regard to: